 In caring for a person with a tumor, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .

 Descriptions of the most common treatment options for a neuroendocrine tumor are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of neuroendocrine tumor, possible side effects, and the patient’s preferences and overall health.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Radiation therapy is generally used when a neuroendocrine tumor has spread or is in a location that makes surgery difficult or impossible.